Chatbot Flows

 FieldDescription

-Only run this flow onceEnable to prevent the flow from restarting after completion
+Only run this flow onceTurn on to stop the flow restarting after it ends.
+Useful for one-shot onboarding or campaign flows.

-On Flow ConfusionWhat happens when the user's response isn't understood: send message, route to agent, or go to a specific route
+On Flow ConfusionWhat happens when the user's reply isn't understood: send the default Flow Confusion message, route to a human agent, or jump to a named Route.

 Tips